MetOffice/opsinputs/README.md

 Building
 ========

-The instructions below assume that the software will be built with version 7.2.0 of the GNU compiler suite.

 1. Build OPS as described at https://code.metoffice.gov.uk/trac/ops/wiki/WorkingPractices.
-Use the `ops_x86_64_gfortran_debug` configuration.
+Select the `ifort` or `gfortran` compiler.
+Alternatively, you can use an existing build from the `~opsrc` folder.

 2. Find the OPS build folder.
 It should have a sibling called `build.tgz` containing `include` and `o` directories with Fortran module files and object files.
 Unzip that archive into the `build` folder.
 The latter should now contain `include` and `o` subdirectories at the same level as `bin` and `installs`.